abbycar/MicrosoftEdge-Documentation/dev-guide/device/Geolocation/README.md

+---
+description: Learn how the Geolocation API can be used determine latitude and longitude on the computer or device running the browser.
+title: Geolocation API
+author: abbycar
+---

 # The Geolocation API

 This topic provides an introduction to the Geolocation API, explains how to determine if Geolocation is supported, and discusses how user privacy is protected.